Shake, Rattle and Roll 9

-Shake, Rattle and Roll 9 (titled onscreen as Shake Rattle & Roll 9) is a 2007 Filipino horror anthology film produced and distributed by Regal Entertainment, the ninth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle and Roll 9 (titled onscreen as Shake Rattle & Roll 9) is a 2007 Filipino horror anthology film produced and distributed by Regal Entertainment, and the ninth installment of the Shake, Rattle & Roll film series, following the eighth film in 2006.
 It is also an entry to the 2007 Metro Manila Film Festival.

+The film has three segments: a grieving family spending Christmas at their grandmother's house is stalked by a monstrous Christmas tree; a desperate woman performs a ritual that traps herself and her lover in each other's nightmares; and a gothic band becomes lost in the woods and encounters an engkanto.

 The tenth installment, Shake, Rattle & Roll X, was released in 2008.

 Plot

 "Christmas Tree"

-Stephen, his mother Myrna, and his two sisters Hazel and Eunice visit their grandmother Susana during the Christmas break.
-During the long journey, Stephen had a nightmare concerning his deceased father Chuck.
-Upon their arrival, a relative, Jong erects a tall Christmas tree that was found in the Amazon rainforest, which the family decorates.
-However, during a night stroll, Stephen notices Elton John, Jong's parrot is missing, while Eunice's giraffe doll, Gordon is found torn to pieces.
+Stephen, his mother Myrna, and his two sisters Hazel and Eunice visit their grandmother Susana for Christmas.
+During the long journey, Stephen has a nightmare concerning his deceased father Chuck.
+Upon their arrival, a relative, Jong, erects a tall Christmas tree that was found in the Amazon rainforest, which the family decorates.
+However, during a night stroll, Stephen notices Elton John, Jong's parrot is missing, while Eunice's stuffed toy giraffe, Gordon, is found shredded to pieces.
 Their nanny Sonny wonders why the tree keeps getting taller.

 After a Christmas feast, the family goes to sleep.
 However, Sonny is suddenly eaten by the Tree while trying to add more decorations.
-Stephen, having heard of the commotion downstairs, wakes his Hazel to investigate.
-Jong also arrives to the scene and the three witness the transformation of the Christmas Tree caused by a monstrous tree dwelling within the leaves of the Tree itself.
+Stephen, having heard the commotion downstairs, wakes up Hazel to investigate.
+Jong also arrives at the scene and the three witness the transformation of the Christmas Tree, caused by a monstrous tree dwelling within the leaves of the Tree itself.
 Before they could run, Jong is knocked out by the monster.
-Hazel and Stephen race to their mother's room, narrating them that the Christmas Tree was alive.
+Hazel and Stephen race to their mother's room, narrating them that the Christmas Tree came to life.
 Myrna dismisses Stephen's story and peers outside, only to encounter the Tree.
 Myrna warns Susana to stay in the room, while Hazel and Stephen make a diversion, tripping the Christmas Tree.

-Hazel and Stephen rush to the kitchen, while Susana, Myrna and Eunice escape.
-Hazel finds acid in the kitchen, which Stephen then throws it on the mouth of the Tree, killing it.
+Hazel and Stephen rush to the kitchen, while Susana, Myrna, and Eunice escape.
+Hazel finds acid in the kitchen, which Stephen throws into the mouth of the Tree, killing it.